spring-attic/spring-roo/bootstrap/readme.txt

 KNOWN ISSUES
 ======================================================================

-* This is alpha level software.
+* This is beta level software.
 There has been minimal testing.
 Not everything works reliably yet.
 Don't use Roo for important projects!
   Having said that, given Roo isn't part of your runtime, it isn't a major issue if it doesn't work perfectly.